oxguy3/dotfiles/sourcetree/README.md

 ## Web URL scripts
-The `copy_web_url.sh` and `open_web_url.sh` scripts can be used to find the web URL of a particular file/commit/repository.
+The `copy_web_url.sh` and `open_web_url.sh` scripts can be used to find the web URL of a particular file/commit/repository, then copy it to your clipboard or open it in your web browser (respectively).
 This means you can view that item on github.com, bitbucket.org, etc.

 Both of these scripts utilize the `get_web_url.sh` script.
 Usage and more info